How to Spend 4 Day on Maui (Spring Itinerary)

 Drive time from Ka’anapali: 8 minutes (3 miles)

 Nestled just 3 miles south of Ka’anapali, Lahaina is the busiest town on Maui.
 The place boasts a profusion of cozy restaurants and oceanfront shops on Front Street.
-We spent the first part of the second day exploring historical sites of West Maui, immersing ourselves into culinary scene of the old town, and peeking into the underwater world off the coast of the island.
+We spent the first part of the second day exploring historical sites of West Maui, immersing ourselves into the culinary scene of the old town, and peeking into the underwater world off the coast of the island.

 For the latter, we booked a submarine ride with Atlantis Submarine Adventures.
 The experience was worth the time and price, especially if you are a non-swimmer/non-diver or travel with kids.
 In a way, the submarine ride saved the day, as Maui showed its foggy side in the afternoon.